Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Pomeranians are cute, cuddly, and energetic, and they make excellent pets.
-Their small size and high socialization capabilities are also a huge plus.
+Pomeranians are cute, cuddly, and energetic and make excellent pets.
+Their small size and affectionate nature are also notable.
 Because our dogs are part of the family, it’s natural to get worried when they start exhibiting signs they could be sick.

 If your Pomeranian is shaking, it could be a minor reason, such as cold or overexcitement, or a more serious reason, such as pain, anxiety, or other medical ailments.
 If you are trying to understand why your Pomeranian is shaking, read this article to learn more.